Lufteluke/pi-tin/altoids_assembly.md

 ## 4. display

+*Note: 3D printed parts in Altoids tin kits will have tape pre-applied.
+Rev. 1 Display PCB shown, Rev. 2 will differ slightly.*

 Use thin double-sided tape to attach the Display PCB to the rear of the display in its natural resting position, as shown below.
 The Display PCB should not overhang the edges of the display module and the display interconnect cable should be roughly centered with the viewing area of the display.

-*Note: Rev. 1 Display PCB shown, Rev. 2 will differ slightly.*

 ![](images/display_tape_1.jpg)